 Reproductive health and parity data

 Women completed a computer-assisted questionnaire on their reproductive health history.
 Women reported whether they were currently pregnant, if they have ever been pregnant, how many pregnancies resulted in a live birth (if applicable; NHANES items RHD170 and RHQ171), whether they had regular periods over the last 12 months, and their reason for not having regular periods over the last 12 months (if applicable).
 As previous work has suggested that current pregnancy modulates certain measures of biological age 14, women who self-reported currently being pregnant were excluded from analyses (NHANES item RIDEXPRG; n = 1,417 out of all women between 18 and 84).
 Due to the small number of women with complete covariate information who reported 7 or more live births (n = 137), these women were excluded from analyses.
 The frequency distribution for women included in our analyses is displayed in Figure 2.
-We chose to use number of live births rather than number of pregnancies.
 NHANES does not collect fine-grained data about pregnancies that do not result in live births, rendering it impossible to estimate the length of each pregnancy, and concomitantly, the physiological cost of each pregnancy.
 Further, approximately 30% of implantations end in natural miscarriage 50, making number of recognized pregnancies a more imprecise measure of physiological investment in reproduction as compared to number of live births.
+As a result, we chose to use number of live births rather than number of pregnancies.
 Women who reported a prior live birth indicated their age at last live birth across all survey cycles.
 Because responses to this question were bottom-coded at 14 and top-coded at 45 for some cycles, we limited our analysis to women who reported an age of last live birth between 15 and 44.
 Starting in the 2007-2008 cycle, NHANES added a question on the number of months since last live birth for women who reported up to a two year difference between their current age and age of last birth.

 Women were categorized as being pre-menopausal if they reported having regular periods over the last 12 months, if they reported not having regular periods because of a reason other than menopause, or if they were younger than 41.
 A lower limit of 41 was chosen because the average age of menopause in the US is 51, and perimenopause may last up to 10 years for some women 51.
 Women were categorized as being post-menopausal if they were older than 61, or if they reported not having regular periods over the last 12 months because of menopause.